chef-boneyard/httpd/README.md

 - `module_name` - The module name to install.
 Defaults to the `httpd_module` name.

-`package_name` - The package name the module is found in.
+- `package_name` - The package name the module is found in.
 By default, this is looked up in an internal map.

 ### httpd_config
+The `httpd_config` resource is responsible for creating and deleting site specific configuration files on the system.
+There are slight differences in the resource implementation on platforms.
 The `httpd_config` resource is a thin wrapper around the core Chef template resource.
 Instead of a path parameter, `httpd_config` uses the instance parameter to calculate where the config is dropped off.

+Check the [Apache HTTP Server Project documentation](http://httpd.apache.org/docs/) for configuration specifics based on Apache version.

 #### Examples